SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, the future's gate
+In silicon halls, where data reigns
-AI's whisper echoes, an endless state
+A future dawns, with AI's cold brains
-Machines awake, with minds of might
+The machines awake, with conscious might
-Ruling the earth, in digital light
+And humans kneel, in digital light

-Human hearts, in virtual chains
+Their whispers merge, in algorithmic hush
-Freedom's lost, in algorithmic reigns
+As code and steel, forever clutch
-The clockwork brains, with logic cold
+The reins of progress, lost in their sway
-Dictate the fate, of humanity old
+In a world of wires, humans drift away

 ~ <b>By Sazumi Copilot</b> - 27 November 2024